UW-INFO442-SP24/green-beans/README.md

 ## Testing Protocol
 Our entire testing protocol documentation can be viewed here: [Thrift Titans Prototype and Testing Protocol](/prototype-and-testing-protocol.pdf)

+Additionally, our unit test specifications can be found here: [Thrift Titans Unit Tests](/unit-tests.pdf)

 ## Bugs
 * In the quiz, if a user answers the questions and then clicks the 'Previous' button, any answers they had entered after the current question will not be saved when they click 'Next' again.
 	* Users can reanswer the questions that weren't saved or avoid clicking 'Previous' to ensure their quiz progress is not lost.